 inform and instruct employees in understanding manual handling risks and establishing safe systems of work.

 Regulation 5 requires employees to comply with any system of work put in place by the employer to reduce the risk of injury when carrying out manual handling operations.

 Guidance on Training Standards from the Chartered Society of Physiotherapy

 “The society has recommended for some time that 6 participants to 1 trainer is the maximum for safety when undertaking the practical components of manual handling training.
 This is to ensure that the trainer can be fully aware of all that is happening in the class and intervene as appropriate.
 Any number above this could be putting participants at risk of damage, and the trainer and those employing them at risk of litigation”.
 (November 2000).

-All trainers are health care professionals (chartered physiotherapists, occupational therapists or nurses) and are experienced in modern approaches to manual handling.
+Training for Care’s Moving and Handling Training Team are all health care professionals (chartered physiotherapists, occupational therapists or nurses) and are experienced in modern approaches to manual handling.
 TfC’s position is that sound moving and handling training can only be provided by people who are suitably qualified and experienced to be able to respond accurately to the variety of questions and conditions which course participants are likely to present.

 All moving and handling courses incorporate a problem solving approach to minimising risks for client and carer.

 SMHPS 2014 was developed using the NHS Scotland Manual Handling Training Passport and Information Scheme, Version 1, March 2011.
 It is based on a partnership initially formed between the All Wales NHS Manual Handling Steering Group and the Health and Safety Executive.